MOVE Congress 2012

-Held for the first time outside Europe, in São Paulo, Brazil, on October 24-27, 2012, the Congress was an initiative of ISCA, SESC National Department, SESC São Paulo, and aimed to bring together countries of all continents to analyze and discuss one of today’s major subjects: Cultural and Social Development of people and communities through Sport for All.
+Held for the first time outside Europe, in São Paulo, Brazil, on 24-27 October 2012, the Congress was an initiative of ISCA, SESC National Department, SESC São Paulo, and aimed to bring together countries from all continents to analyse and discuss one of today’s major subjects: Cultural and Social Development of people and communities through Sport for All.

-What are the fundamental pillars that move the Sport for All?
+What are the fundamental pillars of Sport for All?

 - Togetherness, commitment, inclusion, participation, social engagement, cooperation and fun.